magento/devdocs/guides/v2.1/cloud/docker/docker-development-debug.md

 1. Add breakpoints in the `pub/index.php` file.

-1. Install the debug extension in the browser and click **Debug** to enable.
+1. Install the debug extension in the browser, and then click **Debug** to enable.

 1. In the browser, open the `https://localhost` URL.